As the Saints look into playing home games at LSU, the NFL says Week 18 is a possibility

 “This is not about discipline,” Goodell said Tuesday.
 “This is about making sure we’re keeping our personnel safe.
 And that’s been our entire focus.”

 Goodell wrote in a memo to teams last week that any violations of protocols resulting in schedule adjustments or affecting other teams could result in game forfeits or the loss of draft picks.
+CBS reported during its Bills-Titans broadcast Tuesday night that it was told by Goodell that no one in the Tennessee organization willingly violated protocols.

 “We stressed again today that we cannot grow complacent — not the players, not the coaches, not the rest of our personnel,” Goodell said of the league’s message to owners during their remote meeting.
 “Ninety percent [compliance] is not good enough in this environment.”